developertom01/blinks-test/Readme.md

 - The application supports valid json and yaml files

-- Supported file types are text,number, boolean and choice
+- Supported data types are text,number, boolean and choice

 ## Formats